zhuiyy/My-Discs/CDs/Kapustin 24 Preludes and Fugues for Piano Op.82, Violin Sonata etc/README.md

 # Kapustin 24 Preludes and Fugues for Piano Op.82, Violin Sonata etc
 ![_](./cover.jpg)
 ### 曲目
-24 Preludes and Fufues for Piano Op.82
+24 Preludes and Fufues for Piano Op.
+82

-Elegy for Cello and Piano Op.96
+Elegy for Cello and Piano Op.
+96

-Burlesque for Cello and Piano Op.97
+Burlesque for Cello and Piano Op.
+97

-Nearly Waltz for Cello and Piano Op.98
+Nearly Waltz for Cello and Piano Op.
+98

-Violin Sonata Op.70
+Violin Sonata Op.
+70
 ### 演奏家
 Nikolai Kapustin(piano) 领衔